vapor-ware/synse-docs/docs/index.md

     interact with the server (via the HTTP API) and plugins (via the gRPC API) directly from your console.
 * [vapor-ware/synse-client-python](https://github.com/vapor-ware/synse-client-python): A Python
-    client for the Synse Server API.
+    client for programmatic access to the Synse Server API.
 * [vapor-ware/synse-client-go](https://github.com/vapor-ware/synse-client-go): A Golang client
-    for the Synse Server API.
+    for programmatic access to the Synse Server API.